 How to Enable File Sharing Between Ubuntu and Windows 11

-You can enable file sharing between Ubuntu and Windows 11 by setting up Samba on your Ubuntu machine.
+You enable file sharing between Ubuntu and Windows 11 by installing and configuring Samba on your Ubuntu system.

-Samba is an open-source implementation of the SMB/CIFS networking protocol, allowing you to access shared files and printers between Linux/Unix systems and Windows computers.
+Samba is a crucial open-source tool that implements the SMB/CIFS networking protocol, enabling you to seamlessly share files and printers between Linux and Windows environments.

-Once configured, your Windows 11 shared folders will appear directly in your Ubuntu file manager, and your Ubuntu shared folders will be accessible from your Windows 11 PC.
+Once you complete the steps, your Windows 11 shared folders will appear directly in your Ubuntu file manager, and your Ubuntu shares become readily accessible from your Windows 11 PC.

 Enable file sharing by configuring Samba on Ubuntu and ensuring Network Discovery and File Sharing are active in Windows.
 Access Windows shares from Ubuntu via the File Manager using smb://servername/Share_name, and access Ubuntu shares from Windows by setting up Samba on Ubuntu.